Reposted on 13/10/16, updated on 9/12/17.

 Are alternative and nutritional therapies always safe to use?

 Alternative and nutritional therapies are sometimes safe to use, but not always.
-Some of these therapies are potentially harmful, or could make Sweet’s syndrome worse.
+Some of these therapies are potentially harmful or could make Sweet’s syndrome worse.
 Herbal supplements in particular, can cause lots of problems.
 One real concern is that they can interact with medications or reduce their effectiveness, and sometimes, any interactions that do occur can be dangerous.
-Before trying an alternative or nutritional therapy, please check with your doctor first.
+Before trying an alternative or nutritional therapy, please check with your doctor.

 Alternative and nutritional therapies that don’t work, should be used with caution, or completely avoided in patients with Sweet’s syndrome.

 This is list of alternative and nutritional therapies that don’t work, should be used with caution, or completely avoided.
 Despite this fact, they are still being advocated or sold as treatments or cures for Sweet’s syndrome by alternative therapists, other individuals and businesses.
 These treatments include:

 No evidence to show that acupuncture works, and should be used with caution.
 This is because the skin damage caused by the treatment, i.e. the skin being punctured by the needles, may trigger the development of new skin lesions, and this is referred to as pathergy.
 However, not all Sweet’s syndrome patients demonstrate pathergy.
 Read more here.